Chorzów Batory–Tczew railway: 21st century

 On 6 June 2012, an EuroCity Berlin–Gdynia Ekspres train began operating between Inowrocław and Tczew on Chorzów Batory–Tczew railway.

 In the third quarter of 2012, some ET40 locomotives were scrapped after their long period of service on Chorzów Batory–Tczew railway, primarily hauling heavy freight trains.

-On 9 December 2012, the section between Chorzów Batory and Herby Nowe was taken over by Koleje Śląskie from Przewozy Regionalne.
-On the same day, Koleje Śląskie reactivated the Herby Nowe–Kłobuck section and suspended services between Chorzew Siemkowice and Zduńska Wola (Częstochowa–Zduńska Wola trains).
+On 9 December 2012, the section between Chorzów Batory and Herby Nowe was taken over by Silesian Railways from Przewozy Regionalne.
+On the same day, Silesian Railways reactivated the Herby Nowe–Kłobuck section and suspended services between Chorzew Siemkowice and Zduńska Wola (Częstochowa–Zduńska Wola trains).

 In early 2013, due to higher demand for heavy locomotives on Chorzów Batory–Tczew railway, ET42 locomotives were returned to service.

 On 1 June 2013, passenger services were suspended on the Herby Nowe–Kłobuck section.

 In 2013, the section between Bytom Północny and Tarnowskie Góry, as well as the Kalety–Strzebiń section, underwent renovations.
 In 2014, the Tarnowskie Góry–Miasteczko Śląskie section was renovated.

 In December 2020, PKP Polskie Linie Kolejowe signed an agreement to prepare documentation and reconstruct Chorzów Batory–Tczew railway between Chorzów Batory and Nakło Śląskie.
 In March 2022, construction work began, resulting in the closure of the line between Chorzów Batory and Tarnowskie Góry.
 On 15 December 2024, passenger traffic was restored, and a new stop, Chorzów Uniwersytet, was opened.
 On the same day, regional traffic was resumed between Chorzew Siemkowice and Zduńska Wola Karsznice with new connections from Częstochowa to Łódź Fabryczna via Zduńska Wola.